reem/rust-inspect/README.md

-# Line Debug
+# Inspect

-A lightweight library providing a very useful `debug!` macro that logs meta information like the filename and line number in addition to the expressions you debug and their results.
+A lightweight library providing a very useful `inspect!` macro that logs meta information like the filename and line number in addition to the expressions you debug and their results.